-The William Thornton (Willy-T) – This bar/restaurant floats on anchor in the bay of “The Bight” and welcomes young and old.
+The William Thornton (Willy-T) – (Sadly lost in Hurricane Irma – New Willy-T is on the way!!)
+This bar/restaurant floats on anchor in the bay of “The Bight” and welcomes young and old.
 Specialty drinks are served at the bar on the quarterdeck of the ship with a galley up at the bow and the wooden benches for lunch or dinner in the midship.
 People used to jump from the upper deck, but this practice is not recommended for safety reasons.

 Pirates Bight Bar and Restaurant – This restaurant/beach bar is well situated in the Bight, the biggest anchorage with lots of mooring balls on Norman Island.
 Great food, great service and of course a happy hour sounded by a small cannon every afternoon around 4pm.
 Bring the beach toys and sunscreen for an afternoon on the beautiful beach which spans the whole length of the restaurant.

-Tradewinds Restaurant – A little more formal situated at the marina and hotel entrance, but casual around the bar at the stunning pool overlooking the St Francis Bay Channel.
+Tradewinds Restaurant – (Closed for now) A little more formal situated at the marina and hotel entrance, but casual around the bar at the stunning pool overlooking the St Francis Bay Channel.

 This is the third largest island of the British Virgin Islands.
 Virgin Gorda is also known as the “Fat Virgin” and legend has it that Chrisopher Columbus saw the shape of the island as a reclining woman.
 This beautiful island has many anchorages to explore and therefore too many great restaurants and bars to mention unless you taxi around and really enjoy some of the great views from some of the bars and restaurants.
 Here are a few that is easy to reach from your charter yacht at anchor.